Central American University, Managua: Job placement

 The University assists students and alumni to make contact with private and public institutions for both temporary internships and more permanent placement.
 At the same time UCA strives to provide solutions to problems facing various institutions and businesses in the country, thereby contributing to the development of the country.

 Sports

 UCA treats sports as integral to the formation of students and a means whereby the university models healthy living.
 UCA offers students the opportunity to learn and develop their talents in 11 different sports: volleyball, table tennis, basketball, indoor soccer, karate, taekwondo, judo, chess, tennis, sambo, and self-defense.
 Sports with intramural tournaments are basketball, volleyball, indoor soccer, table tennis, and chess.
 Seventy percent of the students who play on UCA interscholastic teams also play on various national teams.
+Roy Zuniga was founder of the soccer team and captain for UCA.
+He played for the national team and for Diriangen F.C. was a legendary goalkeeper known as "El Portero Historico."
 The UCA volleyball coach Rene Quintana is the Central American representative for the International Commission of NORCECA Volleyball Championships.
 She has been recognized in the national hall of fame for coaching 23 national championship teams over the past 30 years.